 Two of the early regulars on the show Neville Taylor and Kerry Martin were quickly signed to Parlophone Records who would also go on to release the Oh Boy! album.

 The show was also a hit with the public.
 The TAM rating (which took the percentage

 of homes that could view the show and do so for more than six minutes) constantly

 increased throughout the latter part of 1958 leading to a 51 share when Tommy Steele

 appeared on the show in November.
 In real numbers this was over seven million people,

 taking three quarters of The Six-

-ABC, together with local newspapers transport kids down to the studio in trains and they get to meet their idols before transmission.
+ABC, together with local newspapers organise trains to get kids down to the studio in London and as a bonus they get to meet their idols backstage before transmission.